ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Protocol
     Always ICONNECT.

-*2.4.4.1 IMS Connect Terminals*
+IMS Connect Terminals

-Press [PF4] at the Line Detail Definition screen to display the list
+"""""""""""""""""""""

-    of terminals associated with an IMS Connect line.
+Press [PF4] at the Line Detail Definition screen to display the list of terminals associated with an IMS Connect line.
 An IMS Connect line uses a single sub-group of type-3 terminals having a common prefix (ICAL in this example).
 No relays are defined for this type of line.
 The number of terminals defined determines the maximum number of simultaneous RESUME TPIPE sessions between VIRTEL and IMS Connect.

 |image19|

-*Fig. 19 - Definition of terminals associated with an IMS Connect line*
+*Definition of terminals associated with an IMS Connect line*

 Terminal
     The terminal name must match the prefix of the line.